 At ISEC, he started the Ecological Economics Unit in 1981 (renamed now as the Centre for Ecological Economics and Natural Resources) at the instance of Dr V K R V Rao, which is one of the earliest such centres in the field in India.
 He also started at ISEC a biannual – Journal of Social and Economic Development, the two issues of the first volume of which, he worked for, came out in 1999.
-He is presently a member of the Editorial Advisory Committee of the Review of Development and Change, a bi-annual published by MIDS, Chennai.
+He is presently a member of the Editorial Advisory Committee of this Journal and also of the Journal of Social & Economic Studies.

 He served as the Vice Chancellor for a full term of three years from 1999 to 2002 at Gulbarga University, Gulbarga, Karnataka.
 He was awarded National Fellowship of ICSSR (Indian Council of Social Science Research), New Delhi, for two years – 2002 to 2004, in recognition of his distinguished work in social sciences.

 He did his PhD in Economics at Karnatak University, Dharwad, under the guidance of Dr D.M.
 Nanjundappa in 1968, where he also taught at the Masters level in the Post Graduate Department of Economics.
 Thereafter, he served at Marathwada University, Aurangabad, till 1976 before joining ISEC as a Professor.

 Dr Nadkarni was elected President at the 55th Annual Conference of the Indian Society of Agricultural Economics in November, 1995, at the Institute of Rural Management Anand (IRMA).
 His Presidential Address was on 'Forests, People and Economics', published in the Indian Journal of Agricultural Economics, Jan-June 1996.